Key Concept

 In the age of complex, interconnected systems, from satellites to microservices, digital twins are no longer optional.
 They are the foundation of intelligent operations, where data drives every decision and systems learn to defend, optimize, and improve themselves.

-A twin isn’t a static model — it’s a living, data-driven replica.
+A digital twin for software security isnโt a static model โ itโs a living, data-driven replica.
 It combines three key elements:

-A virtual model — built using real-world design, telemetry, and operational data.
+A virtual model โ built using real-world design, source code, and operational data.

 The future of DevSecOps lies in systems that can defend themselves.
-By giving software a digital twin, teams gain the ability to see, understand, and respond to threats automatically, turning visibility into action.
+By giving software a digital twin for software security, teams gain the ability to see, understand, and respond to threats automatically,ย turning visibility into action.

-Twins are more than a data model; they are the foundation of a digital immune system for modern software — where speed, security, and intelligence converge.
+Digital Twins for software security are more than a data model; they are the foundation of a digital immune system for modern software โ where speed, security, and intelligence converge.

-DeployHub builds deployment digital twins using SBOM data collected at build time and correlates it with deployment events.
+DeployHub’s core is a digital twin for software security.
+It uses SBOM data collected at build time and correlates it with deployment events.
 It integrates into your DevSecOps Pipeline.
-This creates a continuous security map that tracks every component from creation to runtime.
+This creates a continuous security mapย that tracks every component from creation to runtime.

 When a new vulnerability is published, DeployHub automatically checks the twin to see if the impacted package exists in any live environment.
 If it does, teams are immediately alerted with precise remediation steps, no manual searching, no false positives, and no noise.